akaritakai/router-config/README.md

 router-config
 =============

-Secure router configuration for Ubuntu 14.04
+Secure router configuration for a dedicated Ubuntu 14.04 server running btrfs as its primary file system with a public facing NIC at eth0 and an internal facing NIC at eth1.

 The purpose of this configuration is to provide a secure router that provides several advanced features such as
   1. Listening on any number of WAN addresses